ASF

 Theorem (Spectral criterion for BIBO stability).

-Let denote the restriction of to the subspace that is both controllable (Section 3) and observable (Section 4), the minimal-order realisation obtained from by cancelling every uncontrollable or unobservable mode; equivalently, the poles of in [eq:transfer-function] are exactly the eigenvalues of .
+Let denote the restriction of to the subspace that is both controllable (Section I.3) and observable (Section I.4), the minimal-order realisation obtained from by cancelling every uncontrollable or unobservable mode; equivalently, the poles of in [eq:transfer-function] are exactly the eigenvalues of .
 The system is BIBO stable if and only if the spectral abscissa of ,

 satisfies : every pole of the transfer function has strictly negative real part.

-Compartmental kinetics is not merely linear; it is linear with a sign pattern, since mass or concentration can neither go negative nor be created from nothing.
-This section isolates that sign pattern as a property of alone and shows it forces positivity on the whole flow, for every .
+Compartmental kinetics is linear with a sign pattern, since mass or concentration can neither go negative nor be created from nothing.
+This section isolates that sign pattern as a property of alone, derives it from nothing more than conservation of mass, and shows it forces positivity on the whole flow, for every .

 A matrix is Metzler if every off-diagonal entry is nonnegative,